For the original conversation, see Explore: Last refresh timestamp.

 - On the Simple tab of the Date range page, click This week, then click Apply.

-- Enter a name for the query, then click Save.
+- Enter a name for the report, then click Save.

 Creating the dashboard

-You can now add your query to a dashboard.
+You can now add your report to a dashboard.
 For help, see Adding and arranging dashboard widgets.

-If your dashboard contains any filters, select your query, and from the menu, click Exclude filters.
+If your dashboard contains any filters, select your report, and from the menu, click Exclude filters.